Sim Racing Studio 2.0 Motion Tuning Guide

 · MIN TRACTION LOSS ACTIVATION – Is utilized to make Traction Loss more noticeable by only engaging when there are larger movement swings so it’s not lost in other movements from the platform.
 This will cause the platform to “snap” into Traction Loss so it’s more noticeable.
 For example, if Min Traction Loss Activation is set to 30, then the platform will not begin to move Traction Loss until the telemetry input has reached “30% of its range” then it will snap to the left or right to catch up making it easier to feel the traction loss.
 If less snap is wanted when Traction Loss begins, reduce Min Traction Loss Activation.
 If you want more snap, increase this value.
 Note: This setting can be set to 0 to turn off Min Traction Loss Activation.

-· ENHANCED G-FORCES – Only available for 6 axis movement platforms.
+· ENHANCED G-FORCES – Only available for DOF Reality H6/P6 platforms.
 If Enhanced G-Forces is turned OFF, the platform will move parallel to the ground during surge and sway restricted by the maximum movement range of the platform.
-With Enhanced G-Forces turn ON, the platform will move at an angle, with pitch for surge and/or roll for sway, which allows for a constant g-force being felt during long periods of acceleration/deceleration or sideways movement.
+With Enhanced G-Forces turn ON, the platform will completely remove the surge movement and replace it with pitch as well as completely remove sway and replace it with roll.
+This allows for a constant g-force being felt during long periods of acceleration/deceleration or sideways movement.
 Important Note for H6/P6 tuning: Test with Enhanced G-Forces set ON and OFF to ensure the proper g-forces are felt for the type of vehicle being utilized.
 For long moments of g-forces being felt in acceleration or deceleration in in sway sideways movements, test with Enhanced G-Forces ON.
 If movement is generally short, quick g-forces, test with Enhanced G-Forces OFF.

 · ROLL (Angle/Rate) / PITCH (Angle/Rate) - For flight sims that are supported, there will be an additional option in Advanced to set either Roll or Pitch as Angle or Rate.
 This is an enhancement for flight games that allow the platform to self-level after you release the Yoke and Pitch.
 If you select Angle, the platform will follow the Angle of the plane.
 If you select Rate, the platform will be returning to level after you release the Yoke.
 Again, tuning is essential as each game and plane have different rates of self-levelling that are sent to SRS.
 Some of them are smooth, some are more abrupt.